Lizzy Evoeme

-Lizzy Evoeme also known as Ovuleria, is a veteran Nigerian actress who was active from 1982 to 1993 prior to the advent of Nollywood.
+Elizabeth "Lizzy" Evoeme (1 December 1942 – 5 May 2024), also known as Ovuleria, was a Nigerian actress who was active from 1982 to 1993 prior to the advent of Nollywood.

 Biography

-Evoeme was born in 1942 in Calabar, Cross River State to a sea worker father.
+Evoeme was born in Calabar on 1 December 1942, to a sea worker father.
+She began her career acting in a drama group called ‘NdiIchie’ where she auditioned for the role of Ovuleria in the New Masquerade.

-She was prominent in the Nigerian TV space as an actress from 1982 to 1993 prior to the advent of Nollywood.
+Evoeme was prominent in the Nigerian television industry as an actress from 1982 to 1993 prior to the advent of Nollywood.
 She was originally named Elizabeth which was later shortened to "Lizzy".

-She was known for her role as Ovuleria, the wife of a no-nonsense TV character called Chief Zebrudaya Okoroigwe Nwogbo also known as Chika Okpala on the TV show, New Masquerade.
+Evoeme was known for her role as Ovuleria, the wife of a no-nonsense television character called Chief Zebrudaya Okoroigwe Nwogbo also known as Chika Okpala on the TV show, New Masquerade.
 The programme which used to feature on Nigeria's national TV station, NTA, has over the years been stopped.
 She played the role of a petty trader and an assertive but obedient woman who never disagreed or argued with her husband's decision no matter how many others disagreed with him.